jinghuazhao/R/gap/inst/shinygap/README.md

 ## A. Family-based and population-based designs

-See the R/gap package vignette jss or @zhao07.
+This is detailed in the package vignettes gap, <https://cran.r-project.org/web/packages/gap/vignettes/gap.html>, or jss, Zhao (2007).

 ## B. Case-cohort design